Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 For the defending champion, there was a bronze duel against Germany, which had previously failed due to Sweden.
 Things happened again, Holdner beat Emma Escher, but then Simonet and Rust lost to Stefan Lewitz and Andrea Felser in the Blue Tour.

-And the only thing that bites was a head shake, the 23-year-old was faster than opponent and parallel specialist Alexander Schmid, but this time lost 13 parts of a hundred.
+The only thing that bites him is a head shake, as the 23-year-old was faster than opponent and parallel specialist Alexander Schmid, but this time he lost 13 parts of a cent.

 The final was Scandinavian.
 The Swedes with the best team possible and the Norwegians without Henrik Kristofferson are competing for gold.
 And somehow, Cortina wouldn’t be Cortina if this race hadn’t ended out of curiosity either.
 Swede Christopher Jacobsen got close to Sebastian Voss-Sullivag, at which point he cut his way.